-The Liberal Studies Major, offered at Imperial Valley College, is designed primarily for students who intend to teach at the elementary school level.
-The goal of the program is to provide an educational experience which prepares liberal education students to thinking critically, write clearly and effectively, analyze evidence, and appreciate the differences between subject areas.
+The Liberal Studies Major, offered at Imperial Valley College, is designed primarily for students who intend to teach at the elementary level.
+The goal is to provide an educational experience which prepares liberal education students to think critically, write clearly and effectively, analyzing evidence, and appreciating the differences between subject areas.
 Students who complete the major should find opportunities in a variety of careers, in addition to teaching, if they so choose.